 Visitors come here, either to witness the disastrous present, or to unearth the glories of the past.
-A trip to Qaraqalpaqstan combines well with a visit to Western Kazakhstan, Turkmenistan and the classic itinerary of Uzbekistan’s Silk Road cities.
+A trip to Karakalpakstan combines well with a visit to Western Kazakhstan via the Aktau-Nukus road, Turkmenistan and the classic itinerary of Uzbekistan’s Silk Road cities.

-One of the icons of Central Asia, the dried-up riverbed of the Aral Sea is the biggest attraction of Qaraqalpaqstan for the backpacker crowd.
-There isn’t that much to see (it’s gone, right?), but visiting the Aral Sea, either with your own transport or with a tour, is nonetheless a worthwhile excursion.
+One of the icons of Central Asia, the shrunken Aral Sea is the sad star attraction of Karakalpakstan.
 See it with your own eyes, and notice what kind of thoughts and emotions it stirs up.
-Kungrat/Kungirot and Moynaq are the 2 gateway towns.
+Moynaq is the gateway town.

 Nukus & Savitsky Museum

-Nukus is the rather grim capital of Qaraqalpaqstan, but it has 1 highlight: the Savitsky museum.
+Nukus is the surprisingly fresh-looking capital of Karakalpakstan, with 1 major highlight: the Savitsky museum.
 The Savitsky museum holds the second largest collection of Soviet avant-garde paintings in the world (after the Russian Museum in St. Petersburg).
 Art lovers should not miss the opportunity to visit.

 The isolated desert khanate of Khiva resisted Russian colonisation until 1873.
-Amazingly, the traditional architecture inside its walled city has remained completely intact, with some stunning examples of medieval Islamic architecture preserved.
+Amazingly, the traditional architecture inside its walled city has remained mostly intact, with some stunning examples of medieval Islamic architecture preserved.
 It is now a museum city preserved for tourism (new Khiva is built outside the walled city).
-It also serves as the spectacular decor for local wedding videos.

 Desert fortresses of Khorezm